 When Itella Posti, Finland’s national postal service, announced the release of seven new stamp sets early last week, there were the typical things one would expect to find on a stamp – summer cottages, bridges, garden scenes.
-Mixed in with the bunch, however, was quite possibly the gayest postage ever created (philatelist nerd friends, feel free to correct us): a 3-stamp sheet featuring original illustrations from Touko Laaksonen, better known as Tom of Finland.
+Mixed in with the bunch, however, was quite possibly the gayest postage ever created (philatelist nerd friends, feel free to correct us): a 3-stamp sheet featuring original drawings by Tom of Finland (born Touko Laaksonen).
 The peel-away stamps feature typical images from Tom’s oeuvre: a bulking naked man straddled at the neck by a smoking officer in leather gloves and knee-high riding boots, set beside a butt that would make Kim K blush.
 Designed by graphic artist Timo Berry in cooperation with the Tom of Finland Foundation‘s Finnish representative Susanna Luoto, the sheet will be released on September 8th in conjunction with the exhibition Sealed With A Secret – Correspondence of Tom of Finland at the newly-relocated Finnish Postal Museum in Tampere.
 032c sat down with Berry and Luoto for a bit of stamp-talk.

 032c: Have you seen the petition demanding the stamps be printed in traditional lickable format?

 TIMO BERRY: Yes I have, and I think it’s hilarious.
 The petition is tongue-in-cheek and was started by a guy who calls himself Touko Suomalainen (literally “Tom of Finland” in Finnish).